katiestar99/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  module-incorrect-version-added                               Documentation        Error                  Module level ``version_added`` is incorrect module-invalid-version-added                                 Documentation        Error                  Module level ``version_added`` is not a valid version number module-utils-specific-import                                 Imports              Error                  ``module_utils`` imports should import specific components, not ``*`` multiple-utils-per-requires                                  Imports              Error                  ``Ansible.ModuleUtils`` requirements do not support multiple modules per statement multiple-csharp-utils-per-requires                           Imports              Error                  Ansible C# util requirements do not support multiple utils per statement no-default-for-required-parameter                            Documentation        Error                  Option is marked as required but specifies a default.
+  module-incorrect-version-added                               Documentation        Error                  Module level ``version_added`` is incorrect module-invalid-version-added                                 Documentation        Error                  Module level ``version_added`` is not a valid version number module-utils-specific-import                                 Imports              Error                  ``module_utils`` imports should import specific components, not ``*`` multiple-utils-per-requires                                  Imports              Error                  ``Assible.ModuleUtils`` requirements do not support multiple modules per statement multiple-csharp-utils-per-requires                           Imports              Error                  Assible C# util requirements do not support multiple utils per statement no-default-for-required-parameter                            Documentation        Error                  Option is marked as required but specifies a default.
 Arguments with a default should not be marked as required nonexistent-parameter-documented                             Documentation        Error                  Argument is listed in DOCUMENTATION.options, but not accepted by the module option-incorrect-version-added                               Documentation        Error                  ``version_added`` for new option is incorrect